xiejingcheng/xiejingcheng/README.md

 Hello, I am Xie Jingcheng.
 A student from **Hunan, China**, currently living **Shaanxi China** .

-I'm an undergrad at Xidian University, soon to join USTC for my graduate studies.
-Currently interning in image algorithms at VIVO.
+I'm an undergrad at Xidian University, soon to become a master's student at USTC for my graduate studies.
+Currently, I am interning in image algorithms at VIVO.

 📞 **Phone:** (+86) 139-7338-7126
 📧 **Email:** jingchengxie0131@gmail.com